Robert Spottiswood: Career

 In this capacity, Spottiswood sealed several commissions, one being a warrant appointing Montrose to be his majesty's lieutenant in Scotland.
-Sir Robert set out from Oxford with this warrant, travelled through Wales to the Isle of Man, shipped thence to Lochaber, and, meeting Montrose in Athol, gave him the commission.
+Sir Robert set out from Oxford with this warrant, travelled through Wales to the Isle of Man, shipped thence to Lochaber, and, meeting Montrose in Athol, where he gave him the Royal commission.

 Remaining with Montrose, Spottiswood was present at the battle of Philiphaugh on 13 September 1645, and was taken prisoner.
-He was carried to Glasgow, and removed thence to St. Andrews, where he was tried by parliament on the charge of having purchased the office of secretary without the consent of the estates, and also with having joined with Montrose against the state.
-Sir Robert pleaded that he had taken the office of secretary at the king's command, temporarily and under pressure of necessity, and he urged that, though he had been with Montrose, he had not borne arms, and also that he had received quarter when he submitted himself.
+He was taken to Glasgow, and removed thence to St. Andrews, where he was tried by Parliament on the charge of having purchased the office of Royal Secretary without the consent of the Scottish Parliament, and also with having joined with Montrose against the Covenanters.
+In his own defense, Sir Robert pleaded that he had taken the office of secretary at the King's command, temporarily and by necessity, and he urged that, though he had been with Montrose, he had not borne arms, and also that he had received promise of quarter before he surrendered.

 On 10 January 1646, the case came on for hearing.
 The last defence was repelled and, after long debate, Spottiswood was sentenced to death on 16 January.
 He was executed at the market cross of St. Andrews on 20 January 1646.
 On the scaffold, he maintained his customary courage and dignity.
 He was not allowed to address the spectators, but he had his speech printed beforehand, and it was distributed among the multitude.
 A copy of it is printed in the memoir preceding the Practicks, and also in Wishart's edition of the Memoirs of Montrose.

-The character of Spottiswood has been variously estimated according to the sectarian predilections of his critics.
-While Wishart describes him as a martyr whose chief crime was being the son of the archbishop, Baillie denounces him as a partial and corrupt judge, and seems to regard his violent end as a meet punishment for his alleged unfairness to Lord Balmerino.
-Modern opinion inclines to the decision that Spottiswood was the victim of the presbyterian hatred of Charles I.
+The character of Spottiswood has been estimated variously according to the sectarian opinions of his critics.
+While Wishart describes him as an Episcopalian martyr whose chief crime was being the son of Archbishop Spottiswoode, Baillie denounces him as a partial and corrupt judge, and seems to regard his violent end as a meet punishment for his alleged unfairness to Lord Balmerino.
+Modern opinion is generally that that Spottiswoode fell victim to Covenanter retaliation for the anti-Presbyterian policies of King Charles I.

 Sir Robert's only work is his 'Practicks of the Law of Scotland,' the manuscript of which is now in the Advocates' Library, Edinburgh.
 It was published by his grandson, John Spottiswood, advocate, in 1706, with a memoir.

 Family

-Sir Robert married in 1629 Bertha Morrison, eldest daughter of Sir Alexander Morison of Preston Grange, one of the Senators of the College of Justice, and wife Eleanor Maule.
+Sir Robert married in 1629 Bethia Morison, eldest daughter of Sir Alexander Morison of Prestongrange, one of the Senators of the College of Justice, and wife Eleanor Maule.
 They had three sons: